miled/wordpress-social-login/readme.txt

 == Description ==

-Using <strong>WordPress Social Login</strong>, your blog's users will be able to login and comment with social networks such as Twitter, Facebook, Google and Yahoo.
+Using <strong>WordPress Social Login</strong>, your blog's readers will be able to login and comment with social networks such as Twitter, Facebook, Google and Yahoo.

 <strong>WordPress Social Login</strong> also allows you to import users contact list from Google Gmail, Facebook, Windows Live and LinkedIn.

 <strong>WordPress Social Login</strong> gives you absolute control over users access to your website and comes with a painfully long list of rules and restrictions for you to setup.

+<strong>Easy to customize and integrate </strong> <br>
+WordPress Social Login come with a simple but flexible and fully customizable authentication widget.
+And if you are a developer or designer then you can customize it to your heart's content, changing the css and icons is a matter of seconds.

+<strong>26 supported social networks</strong> <br>
+Depending on the audience you're targeting, you can choose from a wide variety of providers and services including: Social networks, Microblogging platforms, Professional networks, Media, Photo sharing, Programmers and Gamers networks.

 <strong>Free, unlimited and white-label</strong> <br>
 Licensed under MIT License, WordPress Social Login available to everyone for completely free, with all features included, at absolutely no cost.
 You are free to use a WordPress Social Login in commercial websites as long as the copyright header is left intact.